 • 180g 2xLP on classic black vinyl

-Please allow up to one week for your order to ship.
+Please allow up to 1 week for your order to ship.
 In terms of shipping weight, this item counts as TWO records.
-Depending on your location, we may remove the records from the outer sleeve to avoid postal damage.
+Some copies are in shrink wrap, others are in polypropylene sleeves (with the records removed to prevent postal damage).
 Please also be aware that the colour effect of the limited edition varies between copies (every copy has a unique combination of blue, grey and frosted clear).